-A massive new exhibition revisits the Holocaust
+55,000 students have visited this new NYC Auschwitz exhibition

 "The woman that owned that shoe, unfortunately, we don't know anything about her," said one of the exhibition's directors, Luis Ferreiro.
 "Those objects are the only thing that have survived a human being.
 Everything else is literally ashes in the wind."

-Many of the objects in the traveling exhibition, which was produced in partnership with the Auschwitz-Birkenau State Museum in Poland, belong to people whose stories were cut short by the Nazis.
+Researchers found that anti-Semitic acts had been on a steady rise all over the world when a gunman murdered 11 people at a Jewish synagogue in Pittsburgh in October 2018.
+Before that, concerns of stereotyping in Europe prompted a 2018 CNN/ComRes survey.
+One in five respondents said Jewish people had outsized influence over politics and media and the same number blamed Jewish behavior for the anti-Semitism lodged against them.

+The exhibition's artifacts, videos and stories explain how anti-Semitic sentiment led to the murder of millions of Jews by the Nazis.
 Researchers estimate around 1 million Jews were murdered at Auschwitz alone, along with over 100,000 Poles, Russian soldiers, Roma, LGBTQ people, political dissidents and anyone deemed "undesirable" by the Nazis.

+The end of the murders came exactly 75 years ago at the liberation of Auschwitz, on January 27, 1945.
+The anniversary will be honored all over the world on International Holocaust Remembrance Day.

 "Auschwitz became a place where all this life and all these stories were converging and most of them were being taken away from earth," said Ferreiro.
 "And now it's the opposite."